 If you’re planning some warm weather training over the winter or scheduling some racing abroad or even a foreign sportive next season, how can you ensure that your cycling trip doesn’t descend into holiday hell?

 Insurance can be a minefield when travelling abroad for riding or racing.
-For the full details of the liability insurance provided by your British Cycling membership and purchasing adequate travel insurance, check our top tips for before you travel to ensure you are fully covered.
+For the full details of the liability insurance provided by your British Cycling membership, as well as options to purchase specialist travel insurance, spend a little time reading up on your legal and insurance benefits and don't forget to check for important exclusions in the terms and conditions.

 ID and emergency contacts